Skip to content

 • kernel - the Linux kernel image the microVM boots.
 Backend-specific; the default is downloaded on first use.

-• workspace — a named, persistent microVM.
+• workspace - a named, persistent microVM.
 Disk, identity, and event history all stick around between starts.
 The thing you create, halt, and restart.
+See Keep a persistent workspace.

 • state directory - where workspace records live on the host (default ~/.microagent/).

-These five words are not synonyms.
+These six words are not synonyms.

 • halt - clean disk-preserving shutdown.
 The VM exits, the disk stays. start boots the same disk back up.